-People with a history of allergic reactions to aspirin or NSAIDs, the apirin triad, and pregnant women in the third trimester should not use NSAIDs.
-Consult with your doctor before taking NSAIDs if you have:
+People with a history of allergic reactions to aspirin or NSAIDs, the aspirin triad, and pregnant women in the third trimester should not use NSAIDs.
+Consult with your doctor before taking NSAIDs if you:

-Acetaminophen (Tylenol) relieves minor aches and pains, toothache, muscular aches, minor arthritis pain, headaches, and fever.
-However, acetaminophen may not reduce pain as well as NSAIDs if the pain is due to osteoarthritis.
+Acetaminophen relieves minor aches and pains, toothache, muscular aches, minor arthritis pain, headaches, and fever.
+However, acetaminophen may not reduce pain as well as NSAIDs if the pain is due to osteoarthritis or inflammation.

 Acetaminophen has virtually no side effects when taken at recommended doses.
 However, it can cause serious complications, like liver damage, when taken in excess.
-It is important to remember that several prescription type pain killers, such as Percocet and Vicodin, contain acetaminophen as one of the ingredients.
-One needs to be aware of this, as taking these in high number or taking them with Tylenol may easily lead to overdose.
-Moreover, when taken along with alcohol, acetaminophen increases the risk of liver damage.
+It is important to remember that several prescription pain relievers contain acetaminophen as one of the ingredients.
+Taking these in high number or taking them with acetaminophen may lead to overdose.
+Also, when taken along with alcohol, acetaminophen increases the risk of liver damage.
 This includes taking the drug the morning after a night of heavy drinking.